The Results of the 2022 Landmark Prize for Fiction

 how to submit

-Homebound Publications’ 2021 Landmark Prize for Fiction will Open April 1st
+Homebound Publications’ 2023 Landmark Prize for Fiction is OPEN.

 At Homebound Publications, we publish books written by independent voices for independent minds.
 Our titles focus on a return to simplicity and balance connection to the earth and each other, and the search for meaning and authenticity.
 As an independent publisher we strive to ensure, “That the mainstream is not the only stream.”